Karosa

 Karosa (Továrna na Kočáry, Automobily, Rotory, Obráběcí stroje, Sekací stroje a Autobusy, Factory for carriages, cars, rotors, machine tools, cutting machines and buses) was a bus manufacturer in Vysoké Mýto in the Czech Republic.
 It was the biggest manufacturer of buses in Czechoslovakia.
-In 2007 its name was changed to Iveco Czech Republic, and now the company produces buses under the name Iveco Bus.
+In 2007, its name was changed to Iveco Czech Republic, and now the company produces buses under the name Iveco Bus.

-Since 2014, the Czech Republic produced more buses per million inhabitants than any other country in the world.
+Since 2014, the Czech Republic has produced more buses per million inhabitants than any other country in the world.
 The Iveco Bus factory in Vysoké Mýto produces around 3,100 buses annually and is the largest manufacturer of buses in Europe.

 Production of car bodies

-In 1896 Josef Sodomka founded a manufacturing plant for coaches - First East Bohemian manufacture of carriages Josef Sodomka in Vysoké Mýto.
+In 1896, Josef Sodomka founded a manufacturing plant for coaches— First East Bohemian manufacture of carriages Josef Sodomka in Vysoké Mýto.
 In 1925, the Sodomka company started producing automobile bodywork of its own design, designed to be mounted on automobile chassis produced by Praga as the Mignon.
 In the 1930s, Sodomka became a successful company, winning automotive competitions for elegance and opening showrooms.
-The company created car bodies for middle-ranked cars, but also for celebrities of the times, for example for Jan Werich on a Tatra 52 chassis and for the wife of President Beneš on an Aero 50 chassis.
+The company created bodies for middle-ranked cars, but also for celebrities of the times, for example for Jan Werich on a Tatra 52 chassis and for the wife of President Beneš on an Aero 50 chassis.
 The company also created automobile bodies for various other Czech and foreign car companies.